jeremymuller/Sha-Bang-Modules/README.md

 - `Tempo` controls the global tempo of the StochSeqGrid.
 ##### CELL KNOBS:
 - `Cell Probability` controls the overall probability of whether or not the cell will happen.
+- `Cell CV` controls the volts for the `CV` outputs.
-- `CV / Rhythm Probability` controls the probability of whether or not the subdivision will happen.
+- `Rhythm Probability` controls the probability of whether or not the subdivision will happen.
 If the cell is triggered but the subdivision isn't, the output will be a single rhythmic gate/trigger.
-This knob also controls the volts for the `CV` outputs in relation to the `Volt range`.
 ##### OUTPUTS:
 - `GATES` outputs a pulse based on the probability of the current individual sequence position. (i.e. a cell at 50% will only trigger a pulse half of the time)
-- `CV` outputs voltage based on the `Rhythmic Probability` position and `Volt Range`.
+- `CV` outputs voltage based on the `Cell CV` position and independent/S&H mode.

 ---